 Exams and procedures:

-Newborn hearing screen – skin is prepared with gel in 3 spots on the head.
-An ear phone is placed over the ear (one at a time) and soft clicking sounds are played into the ear while baby sleeps.
+- Newborn hearing screen – skin is prepared with gel in 3 spots on the head.
+An earphone is placed over the ear (one at a time) and soft clicking sounds are played into the ear while the baby sleeps.
 This screen is attempting to measure a response from the hearing nerve.

-Tympanometry – test of ear drum movement and middle ear health – feels like a change of pressure when a small ear tip is put into the ear.
-Does not require a response from the patient
+- Tympanometry – a test of eardrum movement and middle ear health – feels like a change of pressure when a small ear tip is put into the ear.
+Does not require a response from the patient.

-DPOAE testing – test of inner ear function – plays a range of different beeping sounds into the ear with a small soft ear tip.
-Does not require a response from the patient
+- DPOAE testing – a test of inner ear function – plays a range of different beeping sounds into the ear with a small soft ear tip.
+Does not require a response from the patient.

-Ear Impression taking – soft putty like material is safely placed into the ear by the audiologist.
+- Ear Impression taking – soft putty-like material is safely placed into the ear by the audiologist.
 This takes 2-3 minutes to set and when removed, it gives a moulded shape of an individual’s ear.
-This procedure is needed for fitting hearing aids to all children and some adults.
+This procedure is needed for fitting hearing aids to all children.